-I respect The Veterinary Surgeons Act 1966 and the Veterinary Surgery (Exemptions) Order 2015 by only working upon dogs with suspected or diagnosed injury and / or disease conditions, having gained prior veterinary consent.
+I acknowledge and respect the Veterinary Surgeons Act 1966 and the Veterinary Surgery (Exemptions) Order 2015 by never working upon an animal without gaining prior veterinary consent.

 A downloadable PDF version of the consent form is attached below.
 If you would like the consent form emailing or posting to you instead, please let me know by getting in touch using any of the methods listed on the Contact page and I will be happy to do this for you.